binaryage/xrefresh/index.md

 * install [Firebug 1.4 or higher][firebug]
 * install [XRefresh Addon][addon] (you don't need this step if you are going to use XRefresh with IE only).
-* download [Windows Monitor][winmonitor] and go through installation process.
+* download [Windows Monitor][winmonitor] and go through the installation process.
 It will install XRefresh traybar application and IE plugin.

 ### Usage

 Launch **XRefresh** and check for it in the traybar.
-After start the icon is gray and it means that there are no browsers connected to XRefresh.
+After starting, the icon is gray which means that there are no browsers connected to XRefresh.

 <img class="raw-image" src="/images/tray.png" width="121" height="36">

-Tell **XRefresh** where are located your files.
+Tell **XRefresh** where your files are located.
 XRefresh will watch for your modifications.
 Tip: You can simply drag&drop interesting folders onto configuration dialog.

 <img class="raw-image" src="/images/config.png" width="479" height="120">